Commonwealth Avenue Carriage Lane

 A family of cyclists heads east on the Commonwealth Ave.
 Carriage Lane prior to the Carriage Road improvements.

 This recently changed, however, as a proposal to legalize two-way bicycle travel on sections of the carriageway had the support of the Public Safety and Transportation committee, the Planning Department, and Mayor Fuller.
-The proposed changes came about through several years of advocacy work from local citizens Jane – Steering Committee member – and Phil Hanser.
+The proposed changes came about through several years of advocacy work from local citizens Jane (Steering Committee member) and Phil Hanser.
 In 2012, Jane and Phil Hanser also set out to document many of the safety problems of the Carriage Lane and propose solutions of their own, many of which have been realized.
 For example, many roads crossing the carriageway formerly had no stop signs or signals and now all do.
 Over the years the Hansers had numerous successes, and all today benefit from those simple and inexpensive improvements.
-BikeNewton was a proud sponsor of the ribbon-cutting celebratory event.(Click HERE to read about it.)

 Read more on their blog: CommonwealthAveCarriageLane.com.

 The initial changes under this proposal to legalize two-way bicycle travel on sections were inexpensive, and have been amply tested in many cities in Europe and the U.S. and shown to increase bicyclist and pedestrian safety.
 With a minimum of effort and expense, we have helped Commonwealth Avenue achieve in safety what it already achieved in aesthetics, while also significantly improving the aesthetics.
+The Forestry Division of the Dept. of Parks and Recreation also saw this as a wonderful opportunity to plant more flowering and shade-bearing trees along the berm.